Desbordante/desbordante-core/README.md

 # Contacts and Q&A

-If you have any questions regarding the tool usage you can ask it in our [google group](https://groups.google.com/g/desbordante).
-To contact dev team email George Chernishev, Maxim Strutovsky or Nikita Bobrov.
+If you have any questions, don't hesitate to ask them in our [google group](https://groups.google.com/g/desbordante)!
+If you would like to contact the dev team, you can email:
+- George Chernishev
+- Maxim Strutovsky
+- Nikita Bobrov
+  using the addresses in the papers.